DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 libraries.
 Their CI Wheels therefore use the honest `linux_aarch64` tag rather than claiming manylinux compatibility.
 PyPI does not accept this tag; durable Rockchip and A733 binaries belong on the matching GitHub Release.
-Generic CPU and Vulkan Wheels use PyPI only after their final package layout and ELF dependencies pass `auditwheel show`.
+Generic CPU and Vulkan Wheels must still pass `auditwheel show`.
+All nine artifacts enter the GitHub Release; the five portable CPU/GPU Wheels may enter PyPI later.

 ## What hosted CI proves